nclandrei/Palgo/README.md

-# Algorithm Animator
+# Palgo

 ### Description

-A native app for all major operating systems (MacOS, Linux, Windows) that will help students visualize algorithms in order to understand better what is happening "under the hood".
+A native app for all major operating systems (macOS, Linux, Windows) that will help students visualize algorithms in order to understand better what is happening "under the hood".

-Built with ❤️ using Electron, NodeJS, VisJS and other open source libraries.
+Built with ❤️  using Electron, NodeJS, VisJS and many other amazing open source libraries.

 ### How to run (development mode)